cannon-zz/luggable-colour-crt-monitor/README.md

   - CRT socket board not included.
 Will reuse as-is.
   - 11 V regulator circuit not included.
 Considering alternatives.
 - [ ] Remove components from PCB, confirm values out-of-circuit.
+  - Confirm internal structure of flyback.
+  - Identify coils, diodes, capacitors.
 - [ ] Select new replacement parts.
 - [ ] Assign footprints.
 - [ ] Layout PCB.

+## Other Similar Televisions

+The Panasonic TH6-X3V uses the same picture tube, but a different all-in-one chip.
+Other TVs that I believe are similar, that I found in my search for a schematic, include:
+* Jericho color TV J-210
+* Jaxon CT-105
+* Hitachi C6-GL3
+* National TH6-X300
+* National TH6-X7